Fourth grade survivor of Uvalde shooting tells Congress: ‘I don’t want it to happen again’ - NewsBreak

 “I sense a feeling of urgency and a desire actually to get things done,” Cornyn said.
 “Around here if you know people have the will, there is a way.
 And I believe there is a collective bipartisan will.”

-The post Fourth grade survivor of Uvalde shooting tells Congress: ‘I don’t want it to happen again’ appeared first on Georgia Recorder .
+The post Fourth grade survivor of Uvalde shooting tells Congress: ‘I don’t want it to happen again’ appeared first on Virginia Mercury .

 Comments / 0